techidaily/site-review-topics/source/_posts/in-2024-how-to-stop-my-spouse-from-spying-on-my-realme-gt-neo-5-se-drfone-by-drfone-virtual-android.md

 Spying on your spouse is not only illegal but also unethical.
 So, if you feel that your trust has been shattered by your spouse by keeping an eye on your phone and your activities and staying with him/her does not seem to be possible, seek a divorce.
 It's better to come out of a relationship, instead of staying the one where there is no trust or respect.

-## Part 4: Hot FAQs on spying

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: Hot FAQs on spying

 ### Q 1: Is it legal for my spouse to spy on me in Maryland?